samisalreadytaken/vs_library/Documentation.md

 Wrapper function for `ScriptPrintMessageChatAll`, but allows text colour to be the first character.

 ```
-// colour will not work
+// will not be coloured
 ScriptPrintMessageChatAll(TextColor.Red + "lorem ipsum")

 // will be coloured